benman1/gitcodebeauty/README.md

 Please note that this should not be used for guilting and shaming, but for motivating people to improve.

+This has been tested on ubuntu.
+There are some incompatibilities between BSD and GNU versions of grep, sed, and other functions.
+I appreciate feedback to make this run on MacOS.

 #Installation

 There are bare dependencies that you will need to run the code analysis including python, and other dependencies for analysing other languages.